🔧 When There is No System, Everything Becomes a Follow-Up

 Aim for something that works without you pushing it every time.

-✅ What Good Systems Look Like (and How to Know They’re Working)
+✅ What Good Systems Look Like (and How to Know They are Working)

 Not all systems work.
 Some look impressive — but collapse without constant nudging.
 Others are so overbuilt that no one uses them.